 - Information Carleton – 407 University Centre (main location)

 - Residence Commons Reception Services – Residence Commons

 - Athletics Welcome Centre – Alumni Hall

 Items can also be turned into a Safety officer when all designated locations are closed.

 Please note that all perishables (including water bottles) will be disposed of at the close of business at each location.
 Any orientation kits found should be placed in one of the large red bins outside a designated location provided there is nothing valuable (phones, wallet, etc ) or perishable inside.
 More information is available at the new Lost and Found website.
 If you have questions, please email email@example.com

-Visit the Online Transition Guide, CU Start, to read about important dates, programs, and resources, and to be directed to the official Carleton websites for more detailed information.
+Visit the Online Transition Guide, Pathways, to read about important dates, programs, and resources, and to be directed to the official Carleton websites for more detailed information.